Hemerson Maria

-Hemerson José Maria (born 4 May 1972), known as Hemerson Maria, is a Brazilian football manager and former player who played as a forward.
+Hemerson José Maria (born 4 May 1972) is a Brazilian professional football coach and former player who played as a forward.

 Career

 Maria played as a senior for a period of just three years, representing Figueirense, Flamengo-SC and Alto Vale.
 After retiring, he moved to a managerial role, being an under-20 coach at Guarani de Palhoça in 2001 before taking over the first team later in the year.

 Maria later returned to Figueirense, where he spent nearly ten years managing the under-20 side.
-He moved to Avaí in 2011, being initially named manager of the under-20s.
+He moved to Avaí in 2011, being initially named manager of the under-20 team.